siderolabs/talos/website/content/v1.2/advanced/disaster-recovery.md

 ### Disaster Database Snapshot

-If `etcd` cluster is not healthy, the `talosctl etcd snapshot` command might fail.
+If the `etcd` cluster is not healthy (for example, if quorum has already been lost), the `talosctl etcd snapshot` command might fail.
 In that case, copy the database snapshot directly from the control plane node:

 ```bash